TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 ### Background

-Yeovil District Hospital NHS Foundation Trust manages Yeovil District Hospital in Yeovil, Somerset.
+Yeovil District Hospital NHS Foundation Trust manages [Yeovil District Hospital](https://yeovilhospital.co.uk/) in Yeovil, Somerset.

 Yeovil is situated next to the Dorset county border and sees a sizeable amount of patients from Dorset every year (15% of all inpatients in 2020 were from Dorset).

 Every encounter with a patient generates a document, usually an inpatient discharge summary, emergency discharge summary, or outpatient clinic letter.

-These documents are generated as PDFs, and then converted to HTML (using [Docsmith](https://github.com/Fdawgs/docsmith)) for them to be placed in an XML payload using the Kettering XML format.
+These documents are generated as PDFs and then converted to HTML (using [Docsmith](https://github.com/Fdawgs/docsmith)) for them to be placed in an XML payload using the Kettering XML format.

 The Kettering XML payloads are sent to a patient's primary care provider system electronically via [NHS Digital's MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh).